By Katie Wilson and Talya Honebeek

 When booked on an individual room basis, the house will be adults only.
 However, guests can opt to hire the whole house exclusively.

-This Knightsbridge hotel, with an illustrious past as an A-list haunt, will reopen its doors this summer following a £100 million renovation.
+This Knightsbridge hotel, with an illustrious past as an A-list haunt, has reopened its doors following a £100 million renovation.

 The Peak Fitness Club & Spa is set over three floors and features a new Talise Spa and London’s largest 20 metre swimming pool.